Firebringer: Critical response

-The musical received mixed reviews.
+The musical received generally positive reviews.
 Online source Hypable hosts a guest-written review that is generally positive.
 Reviewer Julia Delbel praises the female-led cast in particular: "Firebringer provides a refreshing change[...] by skipping right to the part where no one has to question women’s rights because they just exist."
 Nina Metz of the Chicago Tribune is also positive in this aspect: "The women are in charge here, but you will find nothing so obvious as a girl power anthem in the score.
 The show simply takes it as a given.
 That's pretty great."
 Christopher Kidder-Mostrom of Theatre by Numbers gives a positive review, praising the show as a "tightly scripted piece" with "solid melodies, harmonies, and even clever rhyme schemes."

 A clip of the beginning of the song "We've Got Work To Do," specifically Zazzalil's refrain "I don't really wanna do the work today" went viral a few months after the musical was released, and was even parodied by the cast of The Book of Mormon.